nathanlq/book_reco/microservices/readme.md

 1. **vectors.py** - Contains functions for generating embeddings and TF-IDF vectors and training the PCA and TF-IDF models.
 2. **vectorizer.py** - Manages asynchronous tasks for batch updates, recalculations, and scheduled retraining of vectors.

+## MLflow Integration

+MLflow is used in this module for monitoring and tracking experiments, particularly for vectorization processes and model training (PCA, TF-IDF).
+The integration enables tracking of parameters, metrics, and model versions, facilitating reproducibility and efficient model management.

+### Global Setup

+- **MLflow Experiment Name**: `vectorizer_monitoring`
+- **Experiment Tracking**: Logs parameters and results of vectorization processes, including when models are loaded or trained, and the start and end times for each step.

 ## `vectors.py`

 This file is responsible for text vectorization, including creating embeddings and TF-IDF vectors and training or loading PCA and TF-IDF models.
 It uses the CamemBERT model for embedding and TF-IDF for keyword relevance.